Follow these healthy eating tips to help you stay on track during the festivities

 Get some exercise.

-your yuletide meal, round up your loved ones and friends for a group walk to
+your yuletide meal, round up your loved ones and friends for a group walk in a nearby park or woodland, or to

 view the Christmas lights and decorations before enjoying dessert.

 you are continuing to follow the South Beach Diet during the holidays, so that